RBrooksDK/MAL1/README.md

 ## Prerequisites

-There are three main areas that are important when it comes to Machine Learning:
+There are three main areas that are important when it comes to Machine Learning

 - Programming
 - Linear Algebra